idealo/idealo.github.io/README.md

 ### Testing

-There are Snaphot Tests available, run those tests using `npm run tests`.
+There are Snaphot Tests available, run those tests using `npm run test`.
 Please remember to alter these tests if you’ve modified the structure of the page.

 ## License